 The presentation is stunning – If you are looking to make a special treat, this is it.
 It’s gorgeous and looks like it belongs in a magazine.

-The ingredients in this hot chocolate are the BOMB!
+The ingredients in this hot chocolate are the DELISH!
 You don’t need to worry about fussing with a lot of ingredients, either.

 Cocoa – Using Dutch-processed cocoa powder is a game-changer.
 If you can’t get it in your grocery store, it’s worth ordering online.
 It makes the hot chocolate so much richer.